dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 In the bedroom, Oscorn uncovers four art objects and a bag of holding within the magical glow detected by Silvius.

-In his eagerness to press forward, Kalinar rushes ahead and opens a previously trapped door, revealing a gruesome sight—a human sacrifice gruesomely cut in half within a horrifyingly decorated room.
+Kalinar rushes ahead and opens the previously trapped door, revealing a gruesome sight—a human sacrifice gruesomely cut in half within a horrifyingly decorated room.
 Silvius, visibly shaken by the sight, quickly moves on to check the next room.

 After examining the contents of the bedroom, Silvius reports back to the group, noting that nothing within the room emits a magical glow.

-Czolg, feeling a sense of disappointment, attempts to interact with a crate, but his efforts yield no valuable discoveries.
+Czolg continues to smash and fail to smash crates in disappointment.

-ADC, seizing the opportunity, takes the magic bolt offered by Silvius, adding it to his collection.
+ADC takes the magic bolt offered by Silvius.
+ADC lets him know it's a bolt of vapors that casts stinking cloud when it is fired.
+Silvius packs up the bolt in the case and staps it to his waste.

 As Silvius investigates the other bedroom, his attention is drawn to a glowing scroll case, prompting him to share his findings with the rest of the team.
+He shares the six scrolls he finds with ADC.

+The team decides to take a break and all bandage their wounds and rest in the large fancy bedroom.
+Silvius brings back Kazik the wolf.

+After time passes, the forcecage holding the high level priestess in fine clothing and two other Drow.
+The clothing on the priestess seem like they would be worn by someone important.
+She carries is a five tailed scourge.
+Design on handle and everything that matches the symbols in the sacrifice room.
+She also is wearing an Elserves medalion that Silvius takes.

+They search the remaining drow fighters and mages and don't find much of any interest.
+They find some regular weapons and spell components.
+They also find several vials of poison on the Drow fighters, but have no idea how to use it.
+Silvius grabs two vials.
+Silvius also goes to the armory and takes several pieces of Drow armor and weapons and puts them in his bag of holding:

+5 shortswords
+5 hand crossbows
+50 crossbow bolts
+5 daggers
+5 setos of Drow leather armor.
+Each set is well made and of a different world

+The team also divides the spell scrolls:

+Fennuris takes a 2nd level find traps scroll
+Kalinar a 3rd level tongues scroll and the potion of superior healing Oscorn the 4th level cure wounds and a 2nd level protection from poison scroll Silvius the 2nd level heat metal and a scroll of stone tell

+OTR then decides to carry on from the fotress, but not before Czolg has one final snack from the kitchen.